cryovat/writings/sneik.md

    posy = 0
 }

-next = {        -- The next position of the snake's head posx = 0;
+nextPos = {     -- The next position of the snake's head posx = 0;
    posy = 0
 }